Altinity/helm-charts/README.md

 - **[clickhouse](./charts/clickhouse/)**: All-in-one chart to deploy a ClickHouse cluster (and optionally Keeper and the Altinity Operator)
 - **[clickhouse-eks](./charts/clickhouse-eks/)**: An EKS-specific chart for high-availability ClickHouse clusters.

-### Deprecated Charts

-Since [Release 0.24.0](https://docs.altinity.com/releasenotes/altinity-kubernetes-operator-release-notes/#release-0240) keeper can be managed with a custom resource.
-These charts are deprecated and may not receive further updates:

-- **[clickhouse-keeper-sts](./charts/clickhouse-keeper-sts/)**: Deploys ClickHouse Keeper using StatefulSets for better data persistence.
-- **[keeper-sts](./charts/clickhouse-keeper-sts/)**: Deploys ClickHouse Keeper using StatefulSets for better data persistence.

 ## Community

 These charts are a community effort sponsored by Altinity.
 The best way to reach us or ask questions is: